Loire Valley, a World Heritage Site

 Loire Valley, Douce France

-The Loire River carved its way through the soft limestone of the hills planted with vineyards that produce some of the best French AOC wines that go along with quality gastronomy.
+The river carved its way through the soft limestone of the hills planted with vineyards that produce some of the best French AOC wines.